From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin"

 “Nothing,” Vincent answers.

-“Exactly, that’s because this adobe building is a metal framed structure that’s lined with straw bales.
-Here,” he stops Vincent partway through the doorway, “look how thick the walls are, over two feet.
-You can’t see the frame because it’s stucco on the outside and plaster inside, but there’s a vertical truss every eight feet along the length of each wall and in between is straw bales, the bales don’t provide any structural support but they’re phenomenal for insulation and as long as they stay dry and sealed, they won’t deteriorate.
+“Exactly, this bad boy’s a metal framed structure but lined with straw bales.
+He stops Vincent partway through the doorway.
+“Look how thick the walls are, over two feet.
+You can’t see the frame because it’s stucco on the outside and plaster inside but there’s a vertical truss every eight feet along the length of each side wall with horizontal runners connecting them.
+In between the trusses I stacked straw bales.
+The bales don’t provide structural support but they’re phenomenal for insulation.”

-“Makes me want to line Issac’s room with straw bales.”
+“Makes me want to line Issac’s room with straw bales.
+You have any idea how loud ten-year-olds are?”

 “Not only that but I got my poison tubes scattered around both inside and out, and I’ve trained Murphy to chase rodents.
-As an added measure, I allow coyotes to come by and clean out the wood pile, that’s where the rat bastards set up base camp last year so if the coyotes can keep them in check, it reduces any potential they’ll wander into my shed; but if the rat-bastards do, I’m ready for em.”
+As an added measure, I allow coyotes to come by and clean out the wood pile.
+That’s where the rat bastards set up base camp last year so if the coyotes can keep them in check, it reduces any potential they’ll wander into my shop.
+If they do though, I’m ready for em.”

-“I laugh whenever I tell patents about your war with rats.
-Funny to find there’s still now truce.”
+“I laugh whenever I tell patients about your war with rats.
+Funny to find there’s still no truce.”

-“You try co-existing with the rat-bastards.
-As Napoleon and others have learned, the invader can never be completely comfortable they’ve conquered an indigenous population.
-I’ll never fully eradicate them, but what I can do is keep them out of my space.”
+“You try co-existing with them.
+As great conquerors like Cesar and Napoleon eventually learn, invaders can never be completely comfortable they’ve conquered an indigenous population.
+I’ll never fully eliminate my rodentia problem, but at least I can keep them out of my space.”

 “Only you could turn a rat infestation into some sort of Geo-political struggle of good versus evil.”

-“To survive in the mountain wilderness a guy needs a tractor.
-The first few years I was content to just hunker down whenever my road got snowed in, but I decided I must make sure I can get out when I need to and this bad boy can clear my road to the highway lickety-split.
-And it’s not just that, there’s deadfall to move, and lately I’ve been collecting granite and quartz boulders to put around the courtyard.”
+“To survive this mountain, a man needs a tractor.
+I was content at first to hunker down when it snowed but lately, I need to make sure I can get out and this bad boy can clear my road all the way to the highway lickety-split.
+There’s deadfall to move and since summer, I’ve been moving granite and quartz boulders around the courtyard.”

-“I did notice those, very nice,” Vincent reconsiders playing with the tractor.
-“Sounds like you’re making excuses to justify your toy, kind of like how you tried to convince dad you needed a motorcycle in high school.”
+“I did notice the boulders, very nice.”
+Vincent plays with the backhoe’s controls.
+“Sounds like you’re making excuses to justify your toy, like how you tried to convince dad you needed a motorcycle in high school.”

-“After a monsoon rain the road up my mountain gets all kinds of nasty that has to be fixed.
-You wait and see tomorrow when we go up, there’s places that’ll scare the shit out of ya; ya look out the window and all you see is a drop-off several hundred feet down.
+“After a monsoon rain the road up my mountain gets all kinds of nasty.
+You wait and see tomorrow when we go up, there’s places that’ll scare the shit out of you.
+Ya look out the window and all you see is a drop-off several hundred feet down.
 Ya gotta repair those spots or things get dicey.

 “Ah ha,” Vincent mocks.

-“And the best part,” Darwin continues, “having this bad boy lets me have my wood pile far away from the house because I can just drive over to the pile and grab a bucket of wood whenever I need to and then just dump the wood by the back door.
-I use a couple bucket loads every week, so no more hauling by hand.
-And because the wood pile is away from the house, the rats are too, and the coyotes are more likely to come down to decimate their rat-bastard colony, so you see, an entire ecosystem depends on this tractor.”
+“And the best part,” Darwin continues.
+“Having this bad boy lets me keep my wood pile far away from the house.
+I can just drive over to the pile and grab a bucket of wood whenever I want, then dump the wood by the back door.
+I use a couple bucket-loads a week, so no more hauling by hand.
+And because the wood pile is away from the house, the rats are too, and the coyotes are more likely to do their decimation dance.
+The success of my entire ecosystem depends on this tractor.”

-“It’s quite the little logic you use to frame coyotes as the good guys?”
+“It’s quite the little logic you got going.
+You even managed to cast coyotes as the good guys?”

-“You really have it all figured out don’t you.
+“You have it all figured out don’t you.

 “Starting to.”
-Darwin proudly asserts.
-“It takes a while for this self-sustaining stuff to click but once it does, it’s not really all that hard, you just need to be willing to work with what nature provides and once you do, you find out she provides everything you need.”
+Darwin states.
+“It takes some time for this self-sustaining stuff to click but once it does, it’s not that hard.
+You just need to be willing to work with what nature provides.
+Once you do, you find out she provides everything you need.”

-The boys start back toward the courtyard as late afternoon sun begins its descent behind the Jemez Mountains.
+The boys start back toward the courtyard with late afternoon sun beginning its descent behind the Jemez Mountains.
 “Tell more about this timber deal you mentioned on the ride in?”
-Vincent prompts.

-“Like most things, it’s so wrapped up in complicity I’m agonizing over what to do.
-A logging company wants to harvest timber from some sections of the property.
-The Juniper’s of no value and I told them straight up my piñon is off limits.
-That leaves ponderosa and I struggle with what to do.
+“Like most things,” Darwin begins.
+“It’s so wrapped in complicity I’m agonizing over what to do.
+A logging company wants to harvest timber from my mountain.
+The low elevation juniper is of no value and I told them straight up my piñon is off limits.
+That leaves ponderosa and I struggle with the best management practice.
 Obviously, I don’t need the money, so they can’t buy my consent.
-Idle trust-funders in Taos think I should say no to timber harvesting because they say no to any kind of resource utilization and on some level I agree.”
+The idle trust-fund crowd in Taos think I should say no to timber harvesting, they say no to any kind of resource utilization and on some level I agree.”

 “The conservationist in me says I’m sitting on a tinder box that’s waiting to ignite.
-If I get a just-right lightning strike or blow-over from some other fire my mountain’s gonna go up in one all-consuming blaze.
-You’ll see when we drive up tomorrow, there’s too many trees and they’re too densely packed causing most to be stunted and weak.
+If I get a just-right lightning strike or blow-over from some other fire, my mountain’s gonna go up in one all-consuming blaze.
+You’ll see when we drive up the mountain tomorrow, there’s too many trees and they’re so densely packed it’s causing most to be stunted and weak.
 For proper land management I need to thin the forest.
-The problem I’m having with the logging company is I want the weaker trees harvested so the strong can thrive, the logging company wants to harvest the strong trees because they provide more lumber.
+The problem I’m having with the logging company is I want the weaker trees harvested so the strong can thrive.
+The loggers want to harvest strong trees because they provide more lumber.
 So, we’re at an impasse.

-“I want them to reduce the density of trees per acre from over two hundred to something like twenty, maybe fifty.
-That’ll really open the forest for sunlight and growth, which in turn provides better food sources for wildlife.
-The logging company wants to clear cut; harvest as much timber per acre as they can because it takes time and money to move from one location to another, so that’s another impasse.
+“I want the loggers to reduce the density of trees per acre from over two hundred to something like twenty, maybe fifty.
+That’ll really open the forest for sunlight and growth, which in turn provides better food sources for wildlife habitat.
+The loggers want to clear cut; harvest as much timber per acre as they can because it takes time and money to move from one location to another, so that’s another impasse.

-“Then, there’s the whole nasty business of having a major operation disrupt my tranquility, I don’t want bulldozers, tree cutting equipment, and semi-trucks tearing up the mountain.
-They talk about using helicopters to airlift harvested trees, but that seems cost prohibitive.
-Besides, they’d still have to build roads to get the harvesting equipment in so does it matter if they truck it out.
+“Then, there’s the nasty business of having a major operation disrupting my tranquility.
+I don’t relish the idea of bulldozers, tree cutting equipment, and semi-trucks tearing up my mountain.
+They talk about using helicopters to airlift harvested trees but that seems cost prohibitive.
+Besides, they’d still have to build a network of roads to get the harvesting equipment in so does it even matter if they truck it out.
 Then there’s the issue of what to do with the stumps and branches.
-I contend they need to grind the stumps and mulch the branches; they say it costs too much.
+I contend they need to grind the stumps and mulch the branches.
+They say it costs too much.

-“In the end, I want what’s best for a healthy forest; leaving things as they are is risky and the forest just gets weaker, but then again, I don’t see myself reaching consensus so, I don’t know what to do.”
+“In the end, I want what’s best for a healthy forest.
+Leaving things as they are is not really an option, it increases the fire danger as the forest continues to get weaker.
+Then again, I don’t see myself reaching consensus with the loggers so there is that.”

-Vincent considers Darwin’s dilemma, “Obviously the forest has survived thousands of years without harvesting so your Taos trust-funders seem on track.”
+Vincent considers Darwin’s dilemma.
+“Obviously the forest has survived thousands of years without harvesting so the loony libs have a point.”

-“Oh, contraire mon ami,” Darwin counters, “prior to environmentalists hijacking healthy land management, experts estimate every acre of Northern New Mexico wilderness burned every eight years.
+“Oh, contraire mon ami,” Darwin counters.
+“Prior to environmentalists hijacking healthy land management, experts estimate every acre of Northern New Mexico wilderness burned every eight years.
 That cleaned out the underbrush and got rid of weak trees.
-The thing about mature ponderosa is their bark in fireproof, they can survive a ground fire but not a treetop fire that results when the forest is too dense, that kills everything.
+Mature ponderosa bark is fireproof; they can survive a ground fire but not a treetop fire.
+Tree top fires happen when a forest gets too dense.
+Once a fire goes tree-top the entire ecosystem gets destroyed for generations.
 Because environmentalists have been fighting forest fires for the last hundred years, we’re in this all or nothing predicament and it’s only a matter of time before it all burns down.
 My mountain is languishing on death row, and I want to stay the execution, I just don’t know how.
-If push comes to shove, I’d rather the timber company come in with their roads and equipment and do what they can to help me restore forest health; it beats the hell of doing nothing and just waiting for the entire mountain to go up in one big blaze.”
+If push comes to shove, I’d let the loggers in with their roads and equipment and do what they can to help me restore forest health, it beats the hell of just waiting for the entire mountain to go up in one big blaze.”

-As the boys approach the courtyard along the flagstone path, Darwin drops the bombshell news he’s been tacitly avoiding all afternoon.
+As the boys return to the courtyard along the flagstone path, Darwin drops the bombshell news he’s been tacitly avoiding all afternoon.
 “I don’t know if you noticed, I took out four elk steaks for dinner.”

 “I assumed you were hungry,” Vincent mocks.
 “All this wilderness survival stuff must work up an appetite.”

-“Actually,” Darwin continues, failing to get the pun, “there’ll be a fourth for dinner.”
+Darwin fails to get the pun, “Actually, there’ll be a fourth for dinner.”

 “And her name is?”
 Vincent teases.